-This Guide highlights the similarities and differences between the GDPR and PIPEDA in order to assist organizations' compliance with both.
+This Guide highlights the similarities and differences between the GDPR and PIPEDA in order to assist organisations' compliance with both.
 In addition, the Guide refers to non-binding guidance from the Office of the Privacy Commissioner of Canada ('OPC') which aims to clarify the OPC's position on a range of topics.
 As a whole, the GDPR and PIPEDA lie between a balance of fairly consistent and fairly inconsistent in their regulation of individuals' privacy and the protection of personal data.
-At the time of publication, it is unclear if or when the DCIA will receive royal assent.
-Therefore, this Guide does not discuss the potential impacts of the DCIA on the federal privacy regime.
+At the time of publication, it is unclear if or when Bill C-27 will receive royal assent.
+Therefore, this Guide does not discuss the potential impacts of Bill C-27 on the federal privacy regime.